Line 2 Bloor–Danforth: Earlier proposals

-Three-stop proposal (2013–2016)
+Subway extension proposals

-On September 4, 2013, the province of Ontario under Premier Kathleen Wynne decided to extend the Bloor–Danforth subway after all and announced that it would fund two-thirds of the 6.4 km extension from Kennedy to Scarborough City Centre at Scarborough Centre station.
-The Government of Canada would fund the remaining one-third.
-Toronto City Council approved the extension by a vote of 24–20 on October 8, 2013.
-The subway route would extend eastward towards McCowan Road, via Eglinton Avenue and Danforth Road, and proceeding north towards the intersection of McCowan Road and Sheppard Avenue, via Scarborough City Centre.
+On September 4, 2013, the province of Ontario under Premier Kathleen Wynne announced that it would fund two-thirds of a 6.4 km extension from Kennedy to Scarborough City Centre at Scarborough Centre station, with the federal government funding the remaining one-third.
+The subway route would extend eastward towards McCowan Road, via Eglinton Avenue and Danforth Road, and proceed north towards the intersection of McCowan Road and Sheppard Avenue, via Scarborough City Centre.
 There would be three new stations at Lawrence Avenue East (serving the Scarborough General Hospital), Scarborough Town Centre and Sheppard Avenue East.
-The city would also raise property taxes annually over the next three years.
-Digging of the extension was expected to begin as early as 2018, with a completion within five years.
-As a result of the extension's approval, the Eglinton Crosstown line would be cut back to Kennedy station as its eastern terminus and renamed Line 5 Eglinton.

-In December 2014, Councillor Glenn De Baeremaeker, one of the city's deputy mayors, proposed a fourth stop along the Scarborough Subway Extension, at Danforth Road and Eglinton Avenue to reduce the station spacing between Kennedy station and the next stop from about 4 km to 2 km.
-At that time, he was told the extra station would add $100 million to $150 million to the cost of the extension.
+Tunnelling was expected to start in 2018, with completion within 5 years.

-However, a subsequent city staff report indicated that the proposed stations at Lawrence Avenue and at Sheppard Avenue had "little development potential" nearby and were too close to planned SmartTrack stations.
+A subsequent city staff report indicated that the proposed stations at Lawrence Avenue and at Sheppard Avenue had "little development potential" nearby and were too close to planned SmartTrack stations.
+These two stops were eliminated in January 2016 in favour of a one-stop proposal terminating the line at Scarborough Town Centre.
+This revised plan would prevent the subway from competing for ridership with SmartTrack's branch to Markham and would reduce the cost from $3.5 billion to $2.5 billion.

-In 2016, when this proposal was abandoned, about five percent of the design was complete, and the cost was estimated at between $4.6 billion and $6.9 billion.